 - An ELD may be on a mobile or other wireless system if it satisfies the technical ELD requirements of the ELD mandate.

 The FMCSA established a series of ELD requirements that certify a product as a qualified ELD.

-All fleet management system has various ELD requirements that must be fulfilled before it can be used on a smartphone.
+Fleet management systems must satisfy various ELD requirements to be used on a smartphone.
 KeepTrukin, for example, recommends the following devices for their fleet management system.

 According to the company, these are the phones that have proven to be successful when used in conjunction with the Vehicle Gateway and Motive (formerly KeepTruckin) Driver App:

 - iPhone 6, 6s, 7, 8, X, XR, XS, 11, 11 Pro, SE

 - Motorola E4